Manung Kangjeibung

 The Manung Kangjeibung (Manung Kangcheipung) (Manung Kangjeibung (Inner Pologround)) is an old polo field located to the south west of the citadel inside the Kangla Fort in Imphal West district of Manipur.
 In ancient times, only royalties and nobilities were allowed to play the game of polo (Sagol Kangjei) in this royal playground.

-It is one of the two most ancient pologrounds in the world, the another one being the Mapal Kangjeibung (Imphal Polo Ground).
+It is one of the two most ancient pologrounds in the world, the other one being the Mapal Kangjeibung (Imphal Polo Ground).

 Etymology

 In Meitei language (officially called Manipuri language), "manung" (ꯃꯅꯨꯡ) means "inside" or "inner side".

 The Meitei term "kāngjeibung" (ꯀꯥꯡꯖꯩꯕꯨꯡ) means pologround (polo field).
 Morphologically, the word "kāng‑jei‑bung" can be divided into three roots, "kāng", "jei" and "bung", meaning "a round/spherical object", "stick" and "mound" respectively.

 The Meitei term for stick is originally "cei" (ꯆꯩ).

 History

 In accordance to the ancient manuscripts known as the PuYas, the "Manung Kangjeibung" is one of the oldest pologrounds.
 It is said that King Ningthou Kangba used to play the game of polo (Sagol Kangjei) in the Manung Kangjeibung.
 Later, the polo field was developed during the reign of King Marjit Singh (1813-1819).